-Creating customer avatars will save you money
+Creating customer avatars will save you money.

-When your marketing is based on assumption and guesswork, you will spend more money trying to reach the wrong people.
+When your marketing is based on assumptions and guesswork, you will spend more money trying to reach the wrong people.

 I see it happen all of the time.
 Entrepreneurs who are in a hurry to look successful, often sacrifice results and money by bypassing smart planning.

 Creating customer avatars will help you get to your ideal customer more rapidly, thus saving you money over time.

 A lead that will never convert that costs you $2 is more expensive than a lead from your ideal customer that costs you $5.

 Bottom line: You want to be able to convert your leads to customers, and a customer avatar can help you do that.

-Everything is impacted by your avatar
+Everything is impacted by your avatar.

 Your avatar will inform everything you do in your business.
 EVERYTHING…

 what content you create

 what products and services you provide

 where you spend time on social media

 where and how you advertise

 where you network

 what your graphics look like

 what personal brand you develop

 …EVERYTHING is based upon your ideal customer avatar.